derkork/simplegen/README.md

       # if you want to use a different format than yaml.
 If no mime type is specified, yaml is assumed.
       - includes: **/*.toml
         mimeType: application/toml
+      # you can also specify a prefix path under which the data file should be mounted in the data tree.
+      - includes: some_data.csv
+        mimeType: application/csv
+        # you can  now access the data from the csv file under data.my_data
+        resultPath: my_data
       # Starting from version 3.0.0 SimpleGen also supports
       # specifying data directly inline in the configuration
       - inline: